LunabaLeeris/LunabaLeeris/README.md

 </div>
 <br/>

-> I am a third-year Computer Science student specializing in Machine Learning.
+> I graduated with Bachelors in Science Major in Computer Science with Specialization in Machine Learning (Magna Cum Laude)
 >
 > I have competed and won multiple school-to-school events in mathematics up to the national level for over 4 years, and have been actively competing in hackathons and competitive programming tournaments for almost 2 years.
 >